modir/laminas-book/docs/roles.md

 This will allow you to use the `Filesystem` cache and store cached data in *APP_DIR/data/cache* directory.

-> If you want to learn more about caching, please refer to the `Laminas\Cache` Laminas component
+!!! note
-> documentation.
+    If you want to learn more about caching, please refer to the `Laminas\Cache` Laminas component documentation.

 ### Writing the RbacManager Service